Capital on Tap vs Funding Circle at a Glance

 | Soft-search eligibility check | Yes | Yes |

-It also syncs natively to Xero, QuickBooks, Sage, and FreeAgent, and lets you snap a receipt in the app so it lands on the right transaction.
+It also syncs natively to Xero, QuickBooks, Sage, and FreeAgent, and lets you snap a receipt in the app.
+We couldn’t confirm receipt capture or virtual cards on Funding Circle’s product page.

 Capital on Tap vs Funding Circle Eligibility